subzerocks/MKMEye/README.md

 3.)
 Start scanning and selling

-### Some Notes

-- I tried to only match the art and the full card image.
-From various tests I decided to go with matching the full card, it works pretty well.
-- If you need a tool to crop art from images anyways, i.e. the widly known xlhq images, it is included in this repo too.
-For the process is has not much use anymore.
-- Tool adds articles with MKM AVG prices, if you are luck, this works very well with the price update of my MKMTool project which could be found here: https://github.com/alexander-pick/MKMTool
-- Creating the DB might take an hour or two.
-Don't be afraid if the tool is not responding, I didn't pay much attention to make it fancy task supported, but it will work.
-- Watch what you add to MKM, don't blame me if you add something twice or somethign wrong - this tool does not replace a brain.

 ### Support & Donations

 The development of this tool cost me a lot of time recently but it was worth it to see it done now.
 If you like this tool or you are a LGS/Powerseller which wants to use it everyday, please consider a donation.